TunedMystic/authsolo/README.md

 Authsolo is a user-less authentication middleware.
 It provides basic auth flow for your application, and is compatible with the standard `net/http` Handler.

-There are no users, sessions or JWT involved.
+There are no users or sessions involved.
 With Authsolo you authenticate with just **one password**.

+> **note**: This middleware does not follow security best practices.
+It was created for use in demo / side projects.
+You shouldn't really use this in production.

 ## Install